 During Navaratri, the people of India pray to Goddess Durga to get positive power to fight over daily negativity.
 Devi Durga is the combination of ‘Adi’ and ‘Shakti’.

 Goddess Saraswati, Lakshmi and Parvati combined to personify Devi Durga.
 Similarly, the varied talents of individual employees can be utilised effectively as a team to achieve the ultimate business goal.

 We celebrate Navaratri in nine colours.
 These colours signify the power of Goddess Durga.
 But what if there are other significances of the Navaratri colours involving employees?
 Let us understand the relevance of Navratri colours for an organisation’s employees.

-Navaratri Colours in 2022 and its employee significance
+Navaratri Colours in 2023 and Its Employee Significance

 - Loyal employees become the brand’s best evangelists.